filip-herceg/ReViewPoint/docs/setup.md

 ## Best Practices

-- Always use `poetry config virtualenvs.in-project true`
+- Use **Poetry only** to manage Python environments and install packages
-- Never install Python packages globally unless using `pipx`
+- Install Poetry **once globally**, then use it per component
-- Each component (docs, backend, modules) has its own `.venv/`
+- Use `poetry config virtualenvs.in-project true` to keep `.venv/` local
-- Use `pyenv`, `conda`, or system Python (exact version: 3.11.9)
+- Never install pip packages manually
-- Use `poetry shell` when working interactively
+- Use `poetry shell` to activate environments for CLI work
-- Document all environment-specific behavior clearly in `README.md` or `setup.md`
+- Use `pyenv`, `conda`, or exact system Python 3.11.9 for version consistency

 ---